The rapid intervention team in a supra-regional hospital context: an environmental scan and a unique case study

 Implementation strategies

-Strategies for improving care
+Strategies for Improving Support

-What results have we had?
+What results have we obtained?

 The environmental scan